RolfBremer/in-dexter/README.md

 # Typst-index

 Automatically create a handcrafted index in [typst](https://typst.app/).
 This typst component allows the automatic creation of an Index page with entries that have been manually marked in the document by its authors.
-This, in times of advanced search functionality, seems somewhat outdated, but a handcrafted index like this allows the authors to point the reader to just the right location in the document.
+This, in times of advanced search functionality, seems somewhat outdated, but a handcrafted index like this allows the authors to point the reader to just the right location(s) in the document.

 ⚠️ Typst is in beta and evolving, and this package evolves with it.
 As a result, no backward compatibility is guaranteed yet.
 Also, the package itself is under development